schloops1/wincraft/README.md

 ## Architecture:
 * one server that controls and reports the state of the wires
 * one or more clients displaying data and allowing users to interact with the server
-* transparently uses lan or wi-fi
+* transparently uses lan and/or wi-fi

 ## Requires:
 * Opencomputers 1.7.10 up to 1.12.2